 Genetically modified organisms

-Genetically modified plants (GMOs) are mainly soy, maize, rapeseed and cotton (not used as food).
+Genetically modified organisms (GMOs) commonly include soy, maize, rapeseed, and cotton (not used as food).

-As stated by the Council of Ministers of the European Union (EU), regulation for the labelling of Novel Food: Decision No. 1139/98/EC, all food products which are containing genetically modified organisms (GMO) must be labelled.
-Furthermore, the EU directive 1829/2003 determines the labeling threshold value at 0.9 % in EU for food and feed.
+According to the Council of Ministers of the European Union (EU), all food products containing genetically modified organisms must be labeled, as per Decision No. 1139/98/EC.
+Additionally, EU Directive 1829/2003 sets the labeling threshold value at 0.9% for both food and feed in the EU.

 GMO analysis according to VLOG